Skip to main content

 Per-target policies

-Different targets can have different rate limits, retry counts, and quarantine thresholds — match the policy to the site.
+Different targets can have different rate limits, retry counts, and quarantine thresholds — match the policy to the API.

 Redis HA